shadowslash420-create/laspalmas/replit.md

 - Sections with subtle parallax depth
 - Text moves slower than visuals
 - No harsh snapping, everything floats

+### 3D as a Living Character
+- Fixed 3D scene responds to scroll with subtle transforms
+- Perspective shifts, gentle rotation, and scale changes
+- Warm lighting at top deepens as users progress
+- Section-aware lighting adapts to each area (hero, about, menu, etc.)
+- Supports the story without dominating the experience

 ### Menu as Gallery
 - Each dish introduced with hover reveal